PiotrRut/prutkowski.dev-backend/README.md

 # Back end for prutkowski.tech

 This repository holds the very tiny REST API I have written with NodeJS and ExpressJS to assist my personal website's gallery.
 It generates the URLs to access each image (_as the URL structure is the same for every image, I only have to append the file name to the end of the URL_) as well as returns URLs for both the full- and low-resolution version of each image through an HTTP GET request.

-The `/getAllPhotos` endpoint also returns in `info` array, currently returning the date my container was last updated.
+The `/getAllPhotos` endpoint also returns an `info` array, currently returning the date my container was last updated.

 The gallery on [prutkowski.tech](https://prutkowski.tech) uses images stored on a Microsoft Azure blob container.
 I needed a way to seemlessly retrieve this data from the container and display it on the website.